badass-courses/nerds-ai/README.md

 ### Nerd Output

 Fundamentally there are two kinds of nerds - those that return structured JSON objects and those that return markdown strings.
-In either case, a nerd's output will generally specify a "chain of thought" as well as its actual final output.
+In either case, a nerd's output will generally specify a "thought log" as well as its actual final output.
 There are various kinds of JSON Nerd Outputs out there - the prebuilt nerds have a simple `Findings` output type which simply returns an array of strings, and a more complex `ProposedRevisions` output type which returns some structured data whose purpose is to allow a user to build an interface where they can accept or reject proposed revisions to a text.

 ### A Note on Tool Use